jimclatfelter.neocities.com

 Image Editor: This app is a versatile image viewer/editor that features image transformations and adjustments.
 It provides a way to load many images at once and page through them using the left and right cursor keys.
 If you see an image that needs changing you can make the edits and save the image back to your computer.
 Of course you can open one image at a time to use the editing tools that the app provides.

 The editor uses a hub and spoke system.
 The main editor offers the adjustment and transformation features you expect in an image editor all on a single immediately available page.
 Nested menus are not needed.
 Basic editing is done quickly using a simple button system.
-The twenty two spokes listed on the right side control panel offer more detailed editing capabilities.
+The spokes listed on the right side control panel offer more detailed editing capabilities.
 Included are spokes for that give you layer blending, a collection of brush tools, and a spoke to add text to your image.
 Also included are filter spokes that allow you to create artistic effects.
 Many of these spokes include a reveal brush that erases the effect from areas you select.
+For more of an overview of this app, see: Quick Guide to Image Editor and Viewer

 Layer Blend Studio: Load an underlayer and use various blend modes and two opacity slider to blend it with the image you are editing.
 Great for adding textures and frames.
 You can also use an eraser brush to slowly erase what is on either the underlayer or the top layer.
-For more detailed information on this feature, click here: Help with Layers.
+Guide to Layer Blend Studio

-Paint Stroke Filter: This filter also has a reveal brush and opacity slider.
-Select among eight brushes, then choose your brush size and stroke length to apply a variety of artistic effects.
+Flow Painter: This filter also has a reveal brush and opacity slider.
+It has several built-in brushes, but you can also load your own brush from your local computer.
+It provides several adjustment sliders to apply a variety of artistic effects.
 Use the opacity slider on all these apps to adjust the strength of the effect.
+For more PNG brushes, click on the link below.
+See

 ———————————————————————————————————————————————